 Another difference this time around was in something my son said to me, and which I shared with my husband.
 After a music lesson, my son and I sat in the car and he would not get out.
 He began to cry, not a common thing for my nearly 17 year old to do.
 He begged me to make things better.
 He said, "mom, I probably only have 2 years left at home before going off to university.
 I want home to be a place I can't wait to come back to, not somewhere I just want to get away from".
 When I asked him what needed to happen for things to feel better to him, he said without missing a beat - "you have to make dad leave".
 I shared with my husband that our son had pleaded for things to be better at home (but not telling him our son's idea for a solution), and his comment about wanting it to be a place he longed to return to.
 He said, "Ridiculous!
 He would never say that".

 A few weeks later is when I saw the scars on my beautiful son's leg, those marks of sheer desperation, and I had to something and soon.
 I had to spend the next months taking care of my husband as he imploded, and with a trial separation I knew needed to make one last ditch effort, which we did by going to see a therapist and by having him move back home.
 But nothing changed.
 His feeling is that everything changed, that he was transformed by the events of the year leading up to our trial separation.
-I felt that on the surface, he knew the right words to say, but his actions and words did were in synch at all.
+I felt that on the surface, he knew the right words to say, but his actions and words did were not in synch at all.
+Under a paper-thin veneer of "gratitude and love", there simmered an anger that flashed here and there, but so quickly caught that you almost had to wonder if you'd just seen it.
+But the more it boiled over, the more obvious it was that it couldn't be held to a simmer for much longer.
 He had always been the one in control, and for once, this was not within his grasp.

 How on earth could he have been surprised?